alysivji/talks/_proposals/2020/submitted/202008--pycon-africa--busy-beaver.md

   - What went well
   - What did not go well
   - What can we improve going forward
+- Future Roadmap (5 minutes)
+  - Putting on our product and community hats
+  - Multitenancy for all features
+  - Automation around new installation
+  - Better onboarding experience
 - Closing (5 minutes)
   - Lessons Learned
   - Building community is difficult, automate what you can